Twin Perspectives

 Alongside its obvious style and ambience, the little lodge was also replete with modern day luxuries: coming complete with WiFi (albeit, not the strongest of signals), two smart TVs, an iPad and, of course, the bubbling hot tub.

-For anyone looking for a romantic and thoroughly windswept place to stay, I could not recommend Romany enough.
+For anyone looking for a romantic break in England, I could not recommend Romany in Rye enough.

 Things to do in Rye, Sussex